Carbon (CARBON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carbon Historical Price

-According to the latest data gathered on Carbon live price page, the current price of Carbon is 0.00541873USD.
-The circulating supply of Carbon(CARBON) is 32.65M CARBON , giving it a market capitalization of $176.92K.
+According to the latest data gathered on Carbon live price page, the current price of Carbon is 0.00538844USD.
+The circulating supply of Carbon(CARBON) is 32.65M CARBON , giving it a market capitalization of $176.13K.

 The Carbon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CARBON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.